John Bergin: Art

 Bergin's on-going comic book series is titled Wednesday.
 The graphic novel tells the story of a young girl living in a post-apocalyptic wasteland.
+Bergin has said that at its heart, the comic is about fathers and daughters and "...how they grow together and apart.
+How they teach each other."

 Bergin wrote and illustrated the comic book Ashes (1990), published by Caliber Comics.
 Through the 1990s, Bergin created short comics and illustrated titles for Heavy Metal Magazine, Marvel, DC, and Dark Horse Comics.
 In the mid-90s he collaborated with James O'Barr, working as creative talent for Tundra, where they produced The Crow, Bone Saw, IO, and From Inside.
 For his graphic novel work, Bergin was nominated for the Harvey Award for Best New Talent in 1991.
 In 1996 Caliber Press published Bergin's comic series Golgothika.